 - Friday – 10:00 a.m. – 10:30 p.m.

-*(We have either the Healing Mass on the first Wednesday of the month at 7:00 p.m. or Healing Soaking prayer all the other Wednesdays at 6:30 p.m.)
+*(We have either the Healing Mass on the first Wednesday of the month at 7:00 p.m.
+The Healing Soaking prayer is suspended until further notice due to COVID-19.)

 “Our communal worship at Mass must go together with our personal worship of Jesus in Eucharistic Adoration in order that our love may be complete.” ~ Pope John Paul II